castholm/cave-story-sound-test/README.md

 2. Open the extracted `Doukutsu.exe` using 7zip or an equivalent tool and extract the contents of `.rsrc/1041/WAVE` and `.rsrc/1041/ORG` to `src/data/WAVE` and `src/data/ORG` respectively.
 3. Copy `ExtractPixToneParameters.ps1` from the `scripts` directory to the directory in which `Doukutsu.exe` resides and run it using PowerShell.
-A file named `PIXTONEPARAMETERS` will be created.
+A file named `PIXTONEPARAMS` will be created.
 Move or copy it to `src/data`.

-To test the web app while developing, run `npm run dev` to start a development server on port 3000 on localhost which will watch the `src` directory for changes and serve the most recent version of all files.
+To test the web app while developing, run `npm run dev` to start a development server on port 5173 on localhost which will watch the `src` directory for changes and serve the most recent version of all files.

-To build a minified and optimized build, run `npm run build`, which will output everything to `dist`, ready to be published.
-To preview this build, run `npm run preview` to open a server on port 5000 on localhost.
+To build a minified and optimized build, run `npm run build`, which will output everything to `dst`, ready to be published.
+To preview this build, run `npm run preview` to open a server on port 4173 on localhost.